Negative Utilitarianism and Justice

 Conclusion: In many areas of life Rawls’ liberty principle allows applying Harsanyi’s risk-neutral utility maximization [California Digital Library], although the concept of the original position argues for the rationality of risk-aversion.

-We all have the strength to endure
+We all have the strength to endure the misfortune of others

 Intergenerational moral impartiality